»

 English→Hungarian and in a Hungarian→English direction.
 How is

+this handled by the program?
 When practicing, these two directions are basically handled as two

 separate words.
 Both directions have separate strengths and separate dates